Skip to content

 Each entry points to a hook directory containing HOOK.md and handler.ts (or index.ts).
 Hook packs can ship dependencies; they will be installed under ~/.remoteclaw/hooks/<id>.
 Each remoteclaw.hooks entry must stay inside the package directory after symlink resolution; entries that escape are rejected.

-Security note: remoteclaw hooks install installs dependencies with npm install --ignore-scripts (no lifecycle scripts).
+Security note: remoteclaw plugins install installs hook-pack dependencies with npm install --ignore-scripts (no lifecycle scripts).
 Keep hook pack dependency trees “pure JS/TS” and avoid packages that rely on postinstall builds.

 Hook Structure